nerdcel/kirby-blade/README.md

 ],
 ```

-After declaration you can use it like:
+After declaration, you can use it like:

 ```php
 @logged